Indian Regional Navigation Satellite System: Second Generation (NVS series)

 ISRO will be launching five next generation satellite featuring new payloads and extended lifespan of 12 years.
 Five new satellites viz.
 NVS-01, NVS-02, NVS-03, NVS-04 and NVS-05 will supplement and augment the current constellation of satellites.
 The new satellites will feature the L5 and S band and introduces a new interoperable civil signal in the L1 band in the navigation payload and will use Indian Rubidium Atomic Frequency Standard (iRAFS.)
 This introduction of the new L1 band will help facilitate NavIC proliferation in wearable smart and IoT devices featuring a low power navigation system.
 NVS-01 is a replacement for IRNSS-1G satellite and was launched on GSLV in 2023.

 ISRO has plans for a total of 7 NVS series satellites (including already launched NVS-1) for civilian navigation requirements.
 The IRNSS network is, as of November 2024, confined to strategic use by the Indian Armed Forces.
 They will be equipped with L1 band along with the L5 and S band.
 The system will provide an accuracy of 10 m within India, 20 m for the area surrounding India by 1500 km.

 Approved project cost of first five NVS satellites (NVS-01 to NVS-05) is ₹964.68 crore excluding the launch costs.

 As reported in August 2025, ISRO plans to launch at least three satellites by the end of 2026.
 However, the development of indigenous atomic clocks is an "element impeding the launch".
 The development is also being delayed since multiple components are needed to be imported which leads to procurement challenges.
 Following the multiple instances of atomic clock failures, five atomic clocks per satellite has been proposed for future units.

+As reported on 14 August 2026, the NVS-03 satellite is ready for launch at the Sriharikota spaceport and could be launched during the launch window of the first week of September or in November.
+Further, NVS-04 and NVS-05 were also under "advanced stages of realisation" and would be launched within six and twelve months of the launch of NVS-03, respectively.